 No doubt there are plenty of benefits of owning your own home: freedom from rent and landlord rules, contributing to an investment, building a home on property that you own, and so on.
 But let’s face it – being a homeowner also means dealing with costly repairs yourself from time to time.

-Every time something breaks or stops working, it feels like it came out of nowhere, and when you head to the hardware store or call a specialist to get a repair quote, your wallet winces at the expense.
+Every time something breaks or stops working, it feels like it came out of nowhere, and when you head to the hardware store or call a general contractor to get a repair quote for your garage door, your wallet winces at the expense.

 But, hark!
 A spot of good news!
-Many of the expensive fixes homes often require can actually be prevented if you simply remember to do the proper maintenance.
-A fix here and a test there can save you some real cash over time.
+Many of the expensive fixes homes often require can actually be prevented if you simply remember to do the proper maintenance inspections.
+A fix here and some carpet cleaning there can save you some real cash over time.

-Make these 15 preventative maintenance tips part of your spring cleaning ritual this year, and set calendar alerts so you remember to stay on top of them in the months and years to come.
+Make these 15 preventative maintenance tips part of your spring cleaning to-do list this year, and set calendar alerts so you remember to stay on top of them in the months and years to come.

-For most people, you should change the filters in your heater and A/C once every three months.
+For most people, you should change the filters in your heater and air conditioner unit once every three months.
 If you have bad allergies, then make it once a month instead.
-This is a simple step you can do yourself that helps extend the life of your A/C and heating system and will save you money in potential repairs.
+This is a simple step you can do yourself that helps extend the life of your air conditioner vents and heating system and will save you money in potential repairs.

 Spending a little bit of money twice a year to have an HVAC specialist come out and perform routine maintenance on your A/C and heater can go a long way towards helping you avoid expensive HVAC repairs.

-Clearing out your gutters is a nuisance, but when gutters get (and stay) clogged, it can lead to leaks, wood rot, cracked foundations and bug problems – all of which are expensive (and often pretty gross) to deal with.
+Clearing out your gutters and downspouts is a nuisance, but when gutters get (and stay) clogged, it can lead to leaks in your roof, wood rot, cracked foundations and bug problems – all of which are expensive (and often pretty gross) to deal with.

 Leaks can quickly become destructive if you don’t catch them in time.
-About once a week, go through the whole house and check all the sinks and cabinets under them to look for leaks.
-If you find a leak while it’s small, you can get it fixed before it causes water damage (which can be crazy-expensive)!
+About once a week, inspect the whole house (the inside and the exterior) and check all the sinks and cabinets under them to look for leaks.
+If you find a leak in your roof while it’s small, you can get it fixed before it causes water damage (which can be crazy-expensive)!

 When was the last time you went in your attic?
 For many of us, attics are forgotten storage spaces or homes to old keepsakes we convince ourselves we want to hold on to.
 No judgment – if you have the space to store, go for it!